Regulation of Medicine

 Responding to Medical Record Amendment Requests

-Under HIPAA, patients have a right to request amendments to their medical records, but it is up to the provider to decide whether or not to do it.
-However, regardless of what the provider decides, they must respond to the patient’s amendment request.
-This guide helps providers respond to amendment requests in a way that is HIPAA compliant.
+Under HIPAA, patients have a right to request amendments to their medical records, but it is up to the provider to decide whether to agree to their requests.
+However, regardless of what the provider decides, they must respond to the patient’s request.
+This guide will helps providers answer amendment requests in a way that is HIPAA-compliant.

 Step 1: Check the Validity of the Amendment Request